akshaybhatt0095/AKSHAYBHATT0095/README.md

 ### Hi there, I'm Akshay! <img src="https://github.com/akshaybhatt0095/PYTHON-A-Z/blob/master/Hi.gif" width="30px">

 Welcome to my portfolio.
-I am a Data engineer and Analytics Professional..
-This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes.
+I am a Data engineer and Analytics Professional.This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes.

 *Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources.